sider/sider-docs/docs/tools/ruby/querly.md

 ## Getting Started

-To start using Querly, enable it in [Repository Settings](../../getting-started/repository-settings.md), and put a `querly.yaml` config in your repository's root directory.
+To start using Querly, enable it in your [repository settings](../../getting-started/repository-settings.md), and put a `querly.yaml` config in your repository's root directory.

 Visit the Querly project page for more information about writing rules: